In this Article

-Hepatitis B Vaccine for Babies
+- Is Hepatitis B Vaccine Safe for Babies?

-Hepatitis B Vaccine for Babies
+- Side Effects of Hepatitis B Vaccine

 Hepatitis B is a liver disease caused by the Hepatitis B virus or HBV.
 The virus can be transmitted from person to person in many ways, including blood transfusions, saliva, and other body fluids.
 It can be hard to pinpoint if your little one is infected as most people with Hepatitis B do not display any signs or symptoms, while other people experience high fever, chills, coughing and jaundiced skin.
 Hepatitis B can only be diagnosed through a blood test.
 The disease is quite dangerous as around 20% of all infected children can develop dangerous conditions like liver cirrhosis or cancer over time.
 Hepatitis B infects 350 million people around the world, most of whom acquired it as children.
 While it is usually contracted through unsafe sexual intercourse and sharing drug needles in adults, most children are infected when they are born or in their first few years.